There is no such thing as a “normal” headache!

 This type of migraine accounts for 60-80% of all migraines.
 This type lacks of an aura, has a tendency towards nausea photophobia, phonophobia and is often relieved by sleep.

 Tension headaches are the most common type of headaches among adults.
 They are commonly referred to as stress headaches.
-A tension headache may appear periodically ("episodic," less than 15 days per month) or daily ("chronic," more than 15 days per month).
+A tension headache may appear periodically (“episodic,” less than 15 days per month) or daily (“chronic,” more than 15 days per month).
 An episodic tension headache may be described as a mild to moderate constant band-like pain, tightness, or pressure around the forehead or back of the head and neck.
-Research shows that spinal manipulation – the primary form of care provided by doctors of chiropractic – may be an effective treatment option for tension headaches and headaches that originate in the neck (3).
+Research shows that decreasing stress through certain exercises, meditation, manual therapy, chiropractic adjustments and addressing internal biochemistry may be an effective treatment option for tension headaches and headaches that originate in the neck (3).

 A cluster headache is one-sided head pain that may involve tearing of the eyes and a stuffy nose.
 These types of headaches are four to five times more frequent in men than women, and are typically triggered by substances such as alcohol and foods high in nitrites (preserved meats, bacon).